 The mailing or fax label should read: “Attention: SAT Score Cancellation.”

 Students own their ACT test scores and may direct ACT to delete their scores for a particular test date from their records.
 (Note: Students may not delete scores used to document participation in State and District Testing.)

 To delete your scores for a particular test date, you must submit a written request.
 Provide them with your name and home address, and they will mail you a form to complete and return to them.
-They will then permanently remove your record for that test date from their files.
-All scores from that test date will be deleted.
+They will then permanently remove your record and scores for that test date from their files.

 ACT Institutional Services

 P.O.
 Box 168

 Contact the ACT by phone: 1.319.337.1000 M-F 8:30 AM – 5:00 PM CST